Technology, society, and sustainability

 - For an overview of this project, see my presentation with Alastair Iles, Knowledge commons for green chemistry: Collective solutions to information challenges in the substitution of hazardous chemicals.

-- Open knowledge management for the substitution of hazardous chemicals (working paper).
+- Open knowledge management for the substitution of hazardous chemicals: a working paper.

-- Chemical information nodes: a collaboratively-edited map of databases and open data resources that contribute to the global chemical information commons, with an emphasis on chemical hazards and environmental impacts.
+- Chemical information nodes: a collaboratively-edited (and by now outdated) map of databases and open data resources that contribute to the global chemical information commons, with an emphasis on environmental health.